 Since all of the character data is stored in the figures, you don’t have to worry about losing any character progress, but there isn’t a way to carry over your save file.
 Moving from the PS3 to PS4, I wasn’t exactly thrilled about starting from the slow-paced beginning of the narrative with my already leveled up Skylanders.
 I actually ended up resetting the stats on a few of them, instead of only using the three included in the Starter Pack.
 Unlike Activision’s other launch title, there isn’t any $10 upgrade program for SWAP Force.
 It’s an odd choice considering portals and figures can be used across platforms.

 Through first-hand experience, I can safely say that the appeal of collecting cool figures and seeing them brought to life in the game hasn’t gotten stale.
 Coming across the Soul Gems, which show a quick preview of a cool Skylander you don’t own are just as tempting as they were in Giants.
 Patrick Warburton reprises his role of the enjoyable and humorous pilot Flynn, and steals the show during the cinematics.
 A Skylanders cartoon series can’t be far off.
 Boom!Note: Skylanders SWAP Force was reviewed on PlayStation 3.
-A physical copy of the game provided by the publisher.
+A physical copy of the game was provided by the publisher/developer.